We increase conversion rates and revenue for some of the world’s largest brands, retailers and travel companies.

 Conversion A numerical count of a user’s completion of a predetermined goal.
 Usually, this describes the process of a visitor converting into a customer, by completing a purchase.

 Conversion Rate A metric that divides the number of visitors to a web page by the number that complete a particular action or process (usually to complete a purchase).
 Conversion rates are a measure of eCommerce success.

 Conversion Rate Optimization The process of actively trying to increase the percentage of visitors that convert to customers.

 Crowd Behaviour The behaviour of a group of like-minded individuals.

 Crowd-Powered Refers to something that is sourced from, and created by, the actions, behaviours and patterns of the crowd.

 Dashboard A central web based console providing real-time insight into important data.
-Including key performance indicators, usage, reports on recent experiments and possibilities for optimisation.
+Including key performance indicators, usage, reports on recent experiments and possibilities for optimization.